kyliecuadra/nxs/README.md

 ## **Usage**
 1. **Receptionist Registration:**

-  -Admin users can register receptionists who are responsible for managing client points.
+  - Admin users can register receptionists who are responsible for managing client points.

 2. **Client Check-In:**

-  -Once a client is registered, an encrypted QR code is generated.
+  - Once a client is registered, an encrypted QR code is generated.
-  -The QR code can be downloaded, sent via email, or the client can take a picture for easy future access.
+  - The QR code can be downloaded, sent via email, or the client can take a picture for easy future access.

 3. **Point Management:**

-  -Receptionists can add and redeem points based on client activities and services availed.
+  - Receptionists can add and redeem points based on client activities and services availed.

 4. **Reports:**

-  -Admins and Receptionist can generate reports to analyze points, services, and other client interactions.
+  - Admins and Receptionist can generate reports to analyze points, services, and other client interactions.

 ## **Contributing**
 If you'd like to contribute to this project, feel free to fork the repository and submit a pull request with your improvements.
 Please make sure your code follows the existing structure and includes tests where applicable.